Skip to Content

 If your child really loves books, don’t stop with summer reading.
 Encourage her or him to read all year long.

 And when the next holiday (Christmas, a birthday, a random Tuesday in the middle of the school year) comes up, pick something from our 10+ Gifts For Young Book Lovers gift guide.
-Any of those items would be perfect for your young reader.
+Any of those items would be perfect for your kid.

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.

-Also, keep in mind, we only added national programs to this list.
+We only added national programs to this list.
 The public library in your area may be hosting its own program.
 But, if we included all the local libraries in the country, this list would be too long.
-So, definitely check your library’s website to see if its hosting a fun program for local kids.

 Amazon Kindle Reading Challenge

-Amazon revamped its Summer Reading Challenge to be Kindle only last year.
+Amazon Summer Reading Challenge is a Kindle-only challenge.
 You used to have to go into a physical Amazon bookstore to log your books, but not anymore.
 Everything is tracked via your Kindle.

 When you finish challenges, like reading a total number of books, you’ll unlock digital rewards.

-Amazon holds this in the Spring (April 1 to June 30) and Summer (usually July 1 to August 31).
-The Spring Challenge is still happening, so you can join that now while you’re waiting for the summer program to begin.
+Amazon holds this in the Spring (April 1 to June 31) and Summer (usually July 1 to August 31).
+The Spring Challenge is happening now, so you can join that now while you’re waiting for the summer program to begin.

 Barnes & Noble Summer Reading Program